Exploring QCD matter in extreme conditions with Machine Learning

-\emph{\textbf{Action parameter regression}} --- In tackling the issue of CSD for lattice field theory study, with promise, multiscale methods are proposed to overcome the CSD by refining ensemble of configurations at a coarse-scale.
+\emph{\textbf{Action parameter regression}} --- In tackling the issue of CSD for lattice field theory study, with promise, multiscale methods are proposed to overcome the CSD by refining ensemble of configurations at a coarse scale.
 Such methods require \textbf{action matching} across different scales via renormalization group (RG), then the sampling at coarse-scale level can already render the approach to continuum limit physics evaluation together with a cheap re-thermalization with the original fine action.
-The key challenge involved is parametric regression for identifying the proper action parameters that best describe physics at coarse-scale from an ensemble of configurations generated at finer scale.
-It's thus proposed to use deep neural networks to tackle this action matching regression task\cite{Shanahan:2018vcv}, where the coarsened ensemble of SU(2) gauge field configurations are taken as input and the required action parameters being the output.
-It's worth noting that the mismatch from the regression can be corrected by re-thermalization steps in the finer scale with the corresponding action.
+The key challenge involved is parametric regression for identifying the proper action parameters that best describe physics at coarse scale from an ensemble of configurations generated at a finer scale.
+It's thus proposed to use deep neural networks to tackle this action-matching regression task\cite{Shanahan:2018vcv}, where the coarsened ensemble of SU(2) gauge field configurations are taken as input and the required action parameters are the output.
+It's worth noting that the mismatch from the regression can be corrected by re-thermalization steps on the finer scale with the corresponding action.

 The simple fully-connected neural network was tried first and found to appear successful in validation, which however fails to generalize to different parameter cases or even new Hybrid Monte Carlo (HMC) simulation streams of the same parameters as of the training set.
-The failure of such naive neural network is argued in Ref.\cite{Shanahan:2018vcv} to be induced by the lacking of symmetries of the gauge field configurations, and further proposed a customized symmetry-preserving network to reduce effective degrees of freedom for the task.
-The embedding of the symmetries is designed by featuring an initial preprocessing layer to yield possible symmetry-invariant quantities as input to following fully-connected layers.
-This gives accurate parameter regression and successful generalization for even ensembles not distinguishable to principal component analysis (PCA).
+The failure of such naive neural network is argued in Ref.\cite{Shanahan:2018vcv} to be induced by the lack of symmetries of the gauge field configurations, and further proposed a customized symmetry-preserving network to reduce effective degrees of freedom for the task.
+The embedding of the symmetries is designed by featuring an initial preprocessing layer to yield possible symmetry-invariant quantities as input to the following fully-connected layers.
+This gives accurate parameter regression and successful generalization for even ensembles not distinguishable from principal component analysis (PCA).
 It thus provides a solution to the action matching.